 Informed citizens are an essential component of well-functioning democracies.
 This is also true at European Union level, where political decisions should be taken in full transparency and based on an open and fact-based public debate.
-This requires independent reporting from multiple viewpoints, going beyond local and national angles.
+The European Union's Multimedia actions budget line aim to engage the public in EU policy-making by informing them about European issues from a pan-European point of view, going beyond local and national angles, thus underpinning EU-wide democracy.
+Activities under this line support independent production and dissemination of news and programmes on EU affairs.